kepford/dotfiles/README.md

 Edit the file `/usr/share/X11/xorg.conf.d/40-libinput.conf`

-Add there Option "NaturalScrolling" "True" like this:
+Add the Option "NaturalScrolling" "True" like this:

 For your mouse: